FaithAshiono/Dictionary/README.md

 3. Todo_Alaska_foodcost: This is a todo submission that calculates the total cost of purchasing food at Alaska restaurant.

+4. Azubi_store_code.py: This is a todo submission on lists in python and making analysis of the data provided.

 Learning Git has been fun.
 Thanks to the teacher William, who came through when I reached out for help.